 Open houses have long been a staple of the real estate industry, but their popularity has declined in the past few years.
 You get a lot of snoopers and people who aren’t serious buyers.
 And a small percentage of open house attendees actually make an offer.

 But open houses are great ways to get buyers into the house and an opportunity to prospect for future clients.
 You can’t field offers if you don’t get people looking at the house in person.
-Real estate agents need to attract as many interested buyers as possible and inspire them to put… Click To Tweet
+Real estate agents need to attract as many interested buyers as possible and inspire them to put the house on their short list.
+It can’t be the same old open house; make it informative, persuasive, and memorable.
+Click To Tweet

 The Role of the Open House